Rigorous Function Calculi in Ariadne: Core Functionality: Logic, Numbers, Algebra

 A \emph{differential} algebra over $n$ variables supports derivative operations $\partial_j$ for $j=1,\ldots,n$, which are an abstraction of partial derivatives.
 These are linear operators which commute and satisfy the Leibnitz rule: In a unital algebra, we have $\partial_i c = 0$ for a constant $c$.
 An element $v_i$ is a \emph{variable} if $\partial_j v_i = \delta_{i,j}$.

 Elements of a differential algebra can be used to implement automatic differentiation of functions. \Ariadne\ provides a \cd{Differential<X>} class which models a quantity and its derivatives with respect to independent variables.
+For efficiency reasons, rather than store the derivatives, we store the coefficients of the corresponding polynomial, and extract the derivatives using

 Versions optimized for first and second order derivatives only, and for univariate functions, are also provided.
-For efficiency reasons, rather than store the derivatives, we store the coefficients of the corresponding polynomial, and extract the derivatives using
+The \cd{FirstDifferential<X>} class only stores first derivatives, and implements the data

+where each ``$\partial_{j}u$'' is a number representing the value of $\partial{u}/\partial{x_j}$ at a given point $x$.
+The formulae for additon, multiplication and function application are then

 Differential algebras are \emph{graded}, meaning that any element can be written in the form $ \textstyle a = \sum_{i=0}^{\infty} a_i$ where each $a_i$ has total degree $i$.
 Hence constants $c\cdot 1$ lying in $\A_0$, and $a\in A_k$ if $\partial_i a \in A_{k-1}$ for all (any) $i$.
 Multiplication in a graded algebra satisfies